 Ben has a B.S. in Park Administration and retired from the N. H. Division of Parks & Recreation after a 32 year career serving as park manager (Monadnock State Park), region supervisor and Director of Recreation Services (which included administering the federal Land & Water conservation fund).
-He is currently an active volunteer for PLC, the Harris Center for Conservation Education, Society for the Protection of N.H.
-Forests, the Monadnock Conservancy, the Francestown Conservation Commission and the N.H.
+Ben has volunteered for the PLC since 2004, and was our Volunteer of the Year in 2015.
+Ben also volunteers with the Harris Center for Conservation Education, Society for the Protection of N.H.
+Forests (Volunteer of the Year 2016), the Monadnock Conservancy, the Francestown Conservation Commission and the N.H.
 Coverts program.
 He serves as board member and volunteer land manager for the Francestown Land Trust, tending the trust’s 580-acre Rand Brook Forest and other owned and easement properties.
-He’s kept up with the training by attending The Land Trust Alliance’s Rally & regional workshops and the annual Saving Special Places workshops.
-Ben has volunteered writing easement baseline reports and monitoring lands for the PLC since 2004.

 Gary Samuels, Deering